'American Hustle,' 'Gravity,' '12 Years a Slave' lead Oscar race

 And while the best actor race included veteran Bruce Dern for his cantankerous old man in "Nebraska" and Christian Bale as the con-man with bad hair in "American Hustle," it excluded Robert Redford, who won acclaim for his solo role as a sailor lost at sea in "All is Lost," and Tom Hanks as the captain under siege in "Captain Phillips."

-Hanks, who has not won an Oscar since his back-to-back wins in 1994 and 1995, was considered a favorite, mostly because of his harrowing final scene in the film.
+Hanks, who has not won an Oscar since his back-to-back wins in 1994 and 1995, was considered a favourite, mostly because of his harrowing final scene in the film.

 "I'm disappointed by it," said "Captain Phillips" producer Michael De Luca.
 "It was a crowded field this year.
 It's a great field of movies.
 I think with Tom, who has been so excellent in everything for so long, he makes it look easy."